 Your AWE is calculated based on your earnings in the 8 weeks leading up to the 15th week before your expected week of childbirth.
 Tax and National Insurance are deducted from your SMP payments.

-SMP is usually paid by your employer, who can then reclaim the costs from the government.
+SMP is usually paid by your employer, who can then reclaim some, or all, the costs from the government; the amount they can claim back depends on their small employer status.
 If your employer is a small business, they may be eligible for Small Employers' Relief.

 In addition to SMP, you may be entitled to: